Crossair

-Crossair Ltd. Co. for Regional European Air Transport (Crossair AG für europäischen Regionalluftverkehr) was a regional airline headquartered on the grounds of EuroAirport Basel Mulhouse Freiburg in Saint-Louis, Haut-Rhin, France, near Basel, Switzerland.
+Crossair Ltd. Co. for Regional European Air Transport (Crossair AG für europäischen Regionalluftverkehr) was a Swiss regional airline headquartered on the grounds of EuroAirport Basel Mulhouse Freiburg in Saint-Louis, Haut-Rhin, France, near Basel, Switzerland.

-After taking over most of the assets of Swissair following that airline's bankruptcy in 2002, Crossair was restructured to become Swiss International Air Lines.
+After taking over most of the assets of Swissair following that airline's bankruptcy in 2002, Crossair was restructured to become SWISS.

 History

 The airline was founded as a private company under the name Business Flyers Basel AG in 1975 by Moritz Suter.
-The name later changed to Crossair on November 18, 1978, before the beginning of scheduled services on July 2, 1979, with flights from Zürich to Nuremberg, Innsbruck and Klagenfurt.
-It was headquartered at Zurich International Airport in Kloten in 1985.
+The name later changed to Crossair on 18 November 1978, before the beginning of scheduled services on 2 July 1979, with flights from Zürich to Nuremberg, Innsbruck and Klagenfurt.
+It was headquartered at Zurich Airport in Kloten in 1985.

 It added charter services for major shareholder Swissair in November 1995.

 After parent company SAirGroup had to apply for a debt restructuring moratorium in October 2001, it became necessary to change the entire planning.
 On 31 March 2002, Swissair ceased all operations while most of its assets were taken over by Crossair which then was subsequently restructured and rebranded to become Swiss International Air Lines.